Get in touch with our team

 Content on category and product pages

 Well-written content supports the keyword ranking potential of category and product pages.
 Write unique content for each category page describing the types of products the user will find within that category.
 Highlight any differentiating aspects of your products, and weave in your brand messaging to ensure a consistent experience across each page.
+For more practical tips, see our guide to writing optimised category and product content for e-commerce.

 Screenshot of Gazeboshop Heavy Duty Gazebo Category Page